ballerina-platform/ballerina-spec/stdlib/proposals/websubhub/subscription_autoverification.md

 This proposal introduces two levels of validation to enable subscription auto-verification in Ballerina WebSubHub:

 1. **Service-level configuration** :
-    - Add a new configuration parameter in the `@websubhub:ServiceConfig` annotation that allows enabling or disabling automatic subscription verification at the hub level.
+    - Add a new configuration parameter in the `@websubhub:ServiceConfig` annotation that allows enabling or disabling automatic subscription intent verification at the hub level.

 2. **Introduce an optional parameter for `onSubscription` and `onUnsubscription` methods of `websubhub:Service`** :
     - Add a new client object that allows dynamically marking a subscription or unsubscription for auto-verification.